-The previous subsection highlighted the externalities at work: Young susceptible workers especially those that are low-wage and low-wealth-do not reduce their outside consumption and labor as much as their older counterparts and incur higher rates of infection.
+The previous subsection highlighted the externalities at work: Young workers-especially those that are low-wage and low-wealth-do not reduce their outside consumption and labor as much as their older counterparts and incur higher rates of infection.
 These responses are individually rational in the sense that young workers do not face high fatality risk.
 However, higher rates of infection among young agents contribute to higher infections among older individuals, who face higher fatality rates.
 In this subsection, I quantify the distributional effects of the pandemic and mitigation policies.

 Table 4 shows the welfare, economic, and health outcomes of the pandemic and mitigation policies, decomposed by the effects of the subsidy policy and the lockdown policy.
-The first column shows that even without mitigation policies, the contraction of output is large, amounting to a nearly 5 percent loss in two-year output.
+The first column shows that even without mitigation policies, the contraction of output is large, amounting to a nearly 3 percent loss in two-year output.
 The welfare consequences of the pandemic-measured as permanent consumption equivalents-are large across the distribution, but largest for retirees, who face a higher fatality risk.

-Mitigation policies that most closely resemble mitigation policies implemented in the US (described in Section 3.2) reduce deaths and slightly increase output, relative to no mitigation (second column of Table 4).
-I defer the discussion about how mitigation policies can increase output to the next section, which examines the properties of optimal and output maximizing policies.
-Notice that all individuals benefit from the mitigation policy (i.e. the policy is a Pareto improvement).
-This is not surprising given that the benefits of the subsidy are provided without a corresponding cost.
+Mitigation policies that most closely resemble mitigation policies implemented in the US (described in Section 3.2) reduce deaths and output, relative to no public mitigation (second column of Table 4).
+The third and fourth columns of Table 4 decompose the effects of the subsidy and lockdown separately.
+Both policies improve average welfare and reduce deaths.
+All individuals benefit from the subsidy policy (i.e. the policy is a Pareto improvement).
+This is not surprising given that the benefits of the subsidy are provided without a corresponding cost (i.e. no tax increase).
 In the next section, however, I show that Pareto improving policies are possible even when the subsidies are fully financed with a consumption tax.
+In contrast, the lockdown policy is favored by only 72.7 percent of the initial population.
+This is because the lockdown is mainly favored by older agents who most value the lower risk of death